edwin-jones/edwin-jones.github.io/_posts/2020-08-26-make-your-own-raspberry-pi-webcam.md

 ```
 <br>

-Once you've run through the above, you can reboot the pi and start accessing the system via TTY over USB.
+Once you've run through the above, you can reboot the Pi and start accessing the system via TTY over USB.
 If you're comfortable doing this and want to disable wifi for security, add the following lines to end of the `/boot/config.txt` file,
 under the `dtoverlay=dwc2` line: